ProAltis/Changelogs/MacSupport.md

+# This is an archived guide.

+This method no longer works!
+TTPA is working on official mac support.

 ## (Unofficial) Mac OSX Support

 (credit to Jollibee for writing this)

-Before continuing, please acknowledge that this method uses a launcher put together by a non-staff entity.
+~~Before continuing, please acknowledge that this method uses a launcher put together by a non-staff entity.
 The launcher is open-sourced [here](https://github.com/judge2020/AltisLauncher-Mac/blob/master/Project%20Altis/ViewController.swift#L15).
 We don't expect any issues, but proceed at your own risk.
-[TTPA is not responsible for anything that happens as a result of you installing his launcher.]
+[TTPA is not responsible for anything that happens as a result of you installing his launcher.]~~

+Judge was later hired onto the team
 # Let's Go!
 Download "ttpa.dmg" from https://github.com/judge2020/AltisLauncher-Mac/releases
 ![image](https://camo.githubusercontent.com/7a65ad8412bbac66e36b1b9bf9ffcb09879fade6/687474703a2f2f696d6167652e70726e747363722e636f6d2f696d6167652f30353637393634616265393834373863396462643936343536646364383165622e706e67)